Code

 return view_fn(df, feature_name, target_name)

-feature_widget = pn.widgets.Select(name="feature_name", value="education", options=cat_features)
+pn.extension(design= pn.widgets.Select(name="feature_name", value="education", options=cat_features)

-bound_plot = pn.bind(plot_feature_target_relationship, df, feature_name=feature_widget)
+feature_widget = pn.bind(plot_feature_target_relationship, df, feature_name=feature_widget)

-feature_target_app = pn.Column(feature_widget, bound_plot)
+bound_plot = pn.Column(feature_widget, bound_plot)

 feature_target_app